OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 - [Download v1.0.4.2]() **[!]
 Latest Version**

 # Introduction
 This mod list runs off of the BFCO combat system which mixes modern and vanilla combat rather seamlessly.
 It was designed with a focus on immersion and overhauling the game in just about every aspect; all-the-while striking a balance between realism and game-like convenience. xLODGen and DynDOLOD 3 are included with this mod list as of v1.0.4.2; so be sure to run them again if you make any additions to the list that adds new worldspaces.
+You can find instructions on how to generate new LODs and Grass Cache along with the exact settings I use down in the **How to Update LODs** and **How to Update Grass Cache** sections.
 Gameplay elements that aren't togglable via an ingame MCM are located under the Modular Gameplay section of the load order and can be toggled off without issue.

 If any of the included tools are ever out-of-date, I suggest manually updating them within MO2 to avoid messing with Skyrim's root directory.
 This is because Wabbajack installs require a clean Skyrim install to function.
 If you need help or want me to walk you through the process I'd be glad to help you on my Discord server.
 Simply submit a ticket and I'll get to you as soon as possible!